Y-Shcheholskyy/graalpy.github.io/docs/graalpy/reference/Interoperability.md

 ...     return "Hello from Python!"
 ```

-Here is an example of how to use the JavaScript regular expression engine to
-match Python strings:
+Here is an example of how to use the JavaScript Regular Expression Engine to match Python strings:
 ```python
 >>> js_re = polyglot.eval(string="RegExp()", language="js")